-Rapibus corridor extension to Lorrain
+Rapibus corridor extension to East

 This important project consists of a 12 km two-way exclusive bus corridor with 10 stations, two park and rides, and reserved lanes in the downtowns.
 The current Rapibus links boulevard Labrosse and boulevard Alexandre-Taché.
 Extending the Rapibus corridor to Lorrain boulevard was part of the original plan, as shown below.
+In parallel with the construction of the Labrosse-Lorrain section, in June 2022, an extension to Airport Boulevard is being planned.

 Lorrain station: first infrastructure of the Rapibus' eastward extension